-Social media has become a primary channel for consumers to receive vast amounts of information, from their friends and marketers alike.
+Social media has become a primary channel for consumers to receive vast amounts of information from their friends and marketers.
 As such, it is a vital communication outlet for individuals, businesses, and institutions.
-The social landscape is in constant flux as technology advances rapidly and users find new ways to use the tools available (Appel et al., 2020).
+The social landscape is in constant flux as technology advances rapidly, and users find new ways to use the tools available (Appel et al., 2020).
 With the creation of mobile apps also came the integration of social networks into the fabric of individuals’ everyday life.
 Users now have the ability to access social networks for travel, dining, news, work, sports, music, checking in on family and friends, private communications, and more.

 An individual can not only check in with their network for recommendations on restaurants, but they also have the ability to amplify their complaints if their experience wasn’t what they had expected.
 This suggests an “omni-social” type presence in our daily lives giving marketers the ability to increase the number of advertising messages to influence a consumer’s decision-making process from beginning to end (Appel et al., 2020).
-This has created opportunities for marketers to capitalize on the influence of celebrities, and other well-known public figures, as part of their strategies.
+This has created opportunities for marketers to capitalize on celebrities’ influence and other well-known public figures as part of their strategies.

 Users often overestimate the utility they will receive from social media use (Sabatini, 2017).
 If the user or social marketer is aware of their associated outcomes and intended use, more positive results can prevail.
-While networks have previously taken a hands-off approach towards restricting or removing content, advertisers are now demanding a more family-friendly environment in which to promote their brands.
-Social media networks are designed based on the psychology of gambling, and the attention economy, not on the quality of user content.
-This has led to the current state of what news media is calling “social media’s big tobacco moment.”
+While networks have previously taken a hands-off approach towards restricting or removing content, advertisers are now demanding a more family-friendly environment to promote their brands.
+Social media networks are designed based on the psychology of gambling, and the attention economy, not on user content quality.
+This has led to the current state of what news media calls “social media’s big tobacco moment.”

 It is time for governments to intercede on behalf of users’ mental health and wellness.
-Historically, health departments have intervened to inform consumers of the potential hazards of engaging with potentially addictive substances and behavior, as well as provide resources and information about treatment.
+Historically, health departments have intervened to inform consumers of the potential hazards of engaging with potentially addictive substances and behavior and provide resources and information about treatment.
 Government regulation also needs to address major concerns that are currently eroding public trust and well-being: protecting user information and privacy, addressing overall community standards, and allowing users to employ better content filters.
-Further longitudinal research is needed to determine whether the emotional response and biological patterns are similar to addiction, as well as help determine options for intervention.
+Further longitudinal research is needed to determine whether the emotional response and biological patterns are similar to addiction and help determine intervention options.

 ACLU, NFHA, CWA, ECBA, O&G, & Facebook (2019, March 19).
 Summary of settlements between civil rights advocates and Facebook.
 ACLU. https://www.aclu.org/other/summary-settlements-between-civil-rights-advocates-and-facebook